bigcommerce/checkout-sdk-js/packages/humm-integration/README.md

 # humm-integration

-This library was generated with [Nx](https://nx.dev).
+This package contains the integration layer for the [Humm](https://www.shophumm.com/) provider.

 # Humm
-This package contains the integration layer for the [Humm](https://www.shophumm.com/) provider.

 For additional information on Humm, please refer to [Humm documentation](https://docs.shophumm.com.au/).